- Home

 Careers Guidance and Advice

-St Augustine has a part-time Careers Adviser, Mrs Parsons, who is available in school on Monday, Tuesdays, Thursdays and Fridays to meet with all Year 11 students individually.
-Additionally, Mrs Parsons is available to meet with students from other Year groups by teacher referral or student/parental request.
+St Augustine has a part-time Careers Adviser, Miss Salmon, who is available in school on Monday, Tuesday, Thursday and Friday from 8:00am till 3:30pm to meet with all Year 11 students individually.
+Additionally, Miss Salmon is available to meet with students from other Year groups by teacher referral or student/parental request.

 - Exploring career options and choices available for students based on individual strengths, interests and abilities.